sap-tutorials/Tutorials/tutorials/abap-environment-business-partner/abap-environment-business-partner.md

 [ACCORDION-BEGIN [Step 2: ](Create your own ABAP package)]

+Mark the steps 2 and 3 as completed by pressing `Done` if you have already created the package `Z_Package_XXX` (where XXX is your group number) in the previous tutorials.
 1. Open eclipse and connect to your system.
 2. Right click on main package **ZLOCAL**  and choose **New** > **ABAP Package**.
 3. Create your own ABAP development package `Z_PACKAGE_XXX`  as a sub package of **ZLOCAL**.